 Sr. Vice President

 Mr. Bustard joined King & Neel in 1976 and has been actively involved in providing bond expertise to their clients on a daily basis since he joined the firm.
 Born and raised in Honolulu, he is a graduate of Punahou School and the University of Colorado with a Bachelor of Science degree in Business (Finance).
-He has been an active participant in the NASBP for decades and is currently serves on the NASBP Executive Committee as Immediate Past - President.
+He has been an active participant in the NASBP for decades and is currently the NASBP Immediat Past President.
 As a member of several committees at the Hawaii Chapter of the Associated General Contractors of America (GCA), John stays in touch with issues impacting the construction business in the State.

 Mike F. Pipkin

 Mike Pipkin’s wide range of experience allows him to be creative when crafting strategies and solutions for his clients.
 Throughout his 30+ year legal career, Mike has represented clients in complex business, surety, construction, bankruptcy, fidelity, and insurance litigation and trials, as well as legal analysis and counseling to businesses of all varieties.

 Mike’s approach is to work with his clients to determine one or more desirable outcomes, then fashion the appropriate plan to achieve success.
 Throughout the course of the engagement, Mike and his team keep in close contact with the client, so that they are aware of current developments, and expectations are established and managed using the latest information.